nair0lf32/zer0ne-blog/THM/Challenges and courses/Advent Of cyber/3-2021/advent-of-cyber-3.md

 ## Day 15 - The grinchs day off
-this is a quizz about cybersecurity careers...took it twice same result "pentester" Damn right! fun stuff!
+this is a quizz about cybersecurity careers...took it twice same result "penetration tester" Damn right! fun stuff!
+My favorite part was the success stories shared about people getting into cybersecurity from different carrer paths